Kidstoysstudio's ultimate activity book collection Download activity book

 Any book that rhymes uses repetition of similar words, and I would argue that story structure repetition is even more important than language repetition.

-And if you want to learn more about repetition, both in terms of repeating words / sentences and a structure that repeats, check out this great NHBO course about writing children's stories:
+And if you want to learn more about repetition, both in terms of repeating words / sentences and a structure that repeats, check out this great NHBO course about the write of children's stories:

 Read more about what you learn